35 Things to Do in Key West with Kids

 Robert the Doll is considered the evilest doll in Key West.
 His owner was Gene Otto.
 Robert the Doll would cause numerous problems over the years.
 There are many reports of this doll overturning furniture, mutilating toys, and doing other mysterious things.

 The family didn’t believe Gene when he said Robert the Doll did these things.
 However, the family did hear the doll’s eerie giggles.
-And people passing by the house claimed they saw the doll moving between windows.
+People passing by the house claimed they saw the doll moving between windows.

 This doll now resides at the Fort East Martello Museum.
-You may be tempted to take his picture.
-Try to resist because Robert the Doll is known to place curses on those who photograph him.
+Yoy may want to resist taking a phot because Robert the Doll is known to place curses on those who photograph him.
 There are multiple letters from past guests begging for forgiveness around his glass case.

 Visit the Tennessee Williams Museum

 The inside of this museum is filled with souvenirs, cartoons, and photos.
-In addition, there is an exhibit that includes William’s wicker chair and typewriter.
+In addition, an exhibit includes William’s wicker chair and typewriter.
 The most popular display is the one that shares a copy of the coroner’s report and newspaper clippings of the rumors that pertained to his death.

 Visit the Oldest House in Florida